r13i/twitter-sentiment-analysis/README.md

 - __Sunday, 24th May 2020__: Found a way to change the retention policy while keeping the old (accumulated, undeleted) records.
 See [Keep old records](#keep-old-records) below for instructions.

+- __Monday, 12th October 2020__: Twitter discontinues some Labs v1 API endpoints (including the sample stream endpoint used by this project), after having launched a new version of its API.
+I've taken changes into consideration and the project is up-to-date.

+- __Saturday, 17th October 2020__: Added a worldmap panel to visualize where tweets were emitted.

 ## Deployment